Here’s a look back at trends that have influenced logo design over the last twelve months.

 It might sound like a bit of a joke, but if you look at a lot of branding work, it’s easy to assume that when the designer was thinking about style they had recently been looking at a craft beer label, with quirky lettering, several fonts, washed-out colours and lots of texture.
 It has led to a lot of beautifully crafted logos and style guides, but beware, the faux-handmade style could look very dated very soon.

 So that’s basically the main design trends we’ve identified, though obviously there’s been many more over the last twelve months.
-So if you can think of any or if you’re interested in talking logos with any of our designers (believe me, they’re always keen), and you’re in Melbourne, Brisbane or anywhere else in Australia, just drop us a line here.
+So if you can think of any or if you’re interested in talking logos with any of our designers (believe me, they’re always keen), and you’re in Noosa or anywhere else in Australia, just drop us a line here.